bannsec/revenge/docs/overview/native/functions.rst

 Function Hooking
 ================

 You can hook and replace functions.
-For native functions, at the moment, you can replace a function with any return value.
+For native functions, you can either use an integer (which simply replaces the entire function and returns that integer instead), or a string that contains javascript that will be executed.

+For the javascript replace, a special variable is created for you called ``original``.
+You can assume this variable will always be there and will always be the original function you are replacing.
+This allows you to call down to the original function if needed, either replacing arguments, return types, or simply proxying the call.

+To get data back from inside your replacement function, you need to define replace_on_message.
+That variable needs to be a callable that takes in at least one argument (the return from the script).
+Otherwise, all return sends will simply be ignored.

 Examples
 --------